pkainulainen/clean-test-automation/writing-assertions-with-assertj-db/README.md

 # Writing Assertions With AssertJ-DB

 This course describes how you can write assertions for the data that's found from a relational database.
-This course has X lessons:
+This course has X topics:

+*
+*